 Cats are particularly susceptible to the dangerous toxins in lilies and lily bulbs.
-A cat ingesting any part of of a lily can lead them to have kidney failure.
+A cat ingesting any part of a lily can lead to kidney failure.
 Other poisoning signs include: vomiting, depression, and loss of appetite.

 A few more things to consider this holiday season

 If you suspect your dog or cat has eaten mistletoe, holly, lilies, or other possible toxic plants, contact your veterinarian immediately — do not wait.

 Along the same line, this may come as a surprise to some, but poinsettias are not deadly to pets, so display away!
 However, while it has a rather low level of toxicity, if your pet does get its paws on it, there is still a chance that poinsettia plants can cause irritation to the mouth and stomach leading to vomiting.
 Also, watch to see if your dog or cat is chewing on the Christmas tree.
 The tree needle oil on some types of real Christmas trees is considered mildly toxic and can have some of the same symptoms as poinsettias.
 Be observant, as ornaments can also pose a danger if ingested.